ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 You can only use one starred subpattern in a sequence pattern.
 Also note that `*rest` will always be a list, even if the original sequence is a tuple (Python creates a new list for the remaining elements when matching).

-The pattern matching syntax (the structure you write after `case`) is not designed to include inline type hints.
+The pattern matching syntax (the structure you write after `case`) is not designed to include inline type annotations.
 Thus, you cannot write something like:
 `case [first: int, second: int, *rest: list[int]]:` However, we can put an annotation on the argument passed to the `match` expression, which is `values`: